Black friday Up to 3 extra licenses FOR FREE + Special offer for TI LOOKUP Get it now

 Distribution methods of the Lumma Stealer malware

-Lumma is utilized by numerous threat actors, both individuals and groups, who employ a variety of ways to deliver the payload to the target system.
+Lumma malware is utilized by numerous threat actors, both individuals and groups, who employ a variety of ways to deliver the payload to the target system.

 • Fake Software: One of the most prevalent methods used to distribute Lumma Stealer is through fake software.
 When unsuspecting users download and install these fake applications, they introduce the malware onto their systems.